-Since TEACUP version 0.5 one can specify a list of test IDs with the test_id parameter.
-The test IDs must be separated by semicolons.
-(If only one test ID is specified, no trailing semicolon is needed.)
-If multiple IDs are specified the graphs will be created in the sub directory of the test ID specified first.
-If multiple experiments are plotted on the same graph(s) the file name(s) will be the first test ID specified followed by the string "comparison" to distinguish from graphs where only one experiment is plotted.
+The test_id parameter also accepts multiple test IDs separated by semicolons.6 If done, results from each test ID will be plotted on the same graph(s).
+The resulting graphs' file name(s) will be the first test ID specified followed by the string "comparison" to distinguish from graphs where only one experiment is plotted, created in the sub directory of the test ID specified first.

-To generate a particular graph for a particular experiment one can use the specific analysis function (analyse_throughput, analyse_spp_rtt, analyse_cwnd, analyse_tcp_rtt) together with a (list of) test ID9s) (specifying the test ID(s) is mandatory in this case).
+3) Using specific analysis functions: To generate a particular graph for a particular experiment one can use the specific analysis function (analyse_throughput, analyse_spp_rtt, analyse_cwnd, or analyse_tcp_rtt) together with a (list of) test ID(s) - specifying the test ID(s) is mandatory in this case.
 For example, the following command only generates the TCP RTT graph for the non-smoothed estimates: